Nixdorf Computer: Development of the Nixdorf Computer AG

 With the buy of the Wanderer shares in 1968, followed the merger between the former Wanderer Werken and the Labor for Impulstechnik to the Nixdorf Computer AG on October 1, the same year.
 The place of business was in Paderborn.
 Because of the electronic data processing as a new concept, the company had a quick success.
 Producers like IBM were trusted on mainframes but Heinz Nixdorf recognized that mainframes were too expensive for many concerns, so he presented the Nixdorf 820.
 With that he brought the computer directly to the office and the people could afford it.

-Because of a 100 million DM order in 1968, the first computers made their way from Paderborn overseas.
+With the 100 million DM order in 1968, the first computers made their way from Paderborn overseas.
 Later, the Nixdorf Computer AG also settled down in the United States and in Japan.

 In the 1970s, the Nixdorf Computer AG grew to the market leader in the mid-range computing in Germany and was the fourth largest computer company in Europe with subsidiaries in Germany, Ireland, Spain, the United States and Singapore.
 In 1972, it was represented in 22 countries.
 Because of the expansion, the company grew faster and bigger and so they had to build new buildings.
 In 1971, the new central office was applied, today it is called the Heinz Nixdorf Aue and in the building is the Heinz Nixdorf Museums Forum and the Heinz Nixdorf Institut of the Universität Paderborn.

 In 1975, the Heinz Nixdorf Company produced a new generation of data capturing: the 88xx-line.
 It was very successful, and in 1978, the Heinz Nixdorf AG sales were a billion DM, with over 10,000 employees worldwide.